 From information by Steve Watson and Joe Josephson

-Jim and Lorraine always liked South America, especially Argentina.
-He had projects that took him all through Brazil and into the Amazon jungle.
-He consulted on the first wildcatter well in Uruguay.
+• Jim and Lorraine always liked South America: Argentina, Brazil, the Amazon jungle, and consulting on the first wildcatter well in Uruguay.
 In Mexico, he had a long-term relationship with PEMEX, the national oil company.
 But his favorite country was Austria.
 "Where else can you get into a taxi and listen to classical music?"
-He loved the food, the hospitality and the music throughout Austria, especially Vienna, which was his favorite city.
+He loved the food, the hospitality and the music throughout Austria, especially his favorite city Vienna.
 One of his proudest accomplishments concerned an oil field that was jointly owned by Czechoslovakia and Austria.
 They had a dispute over how much each country could drill.
 They hired Jim Watson to help negotiate and settle the disagreement.
 He recommended a solution that both governments accepted.
 In Prague Czechoslovakia, 1968, he and mother woke up one morning and looked out their window to see the Russian tanks come in as they invaded the city.
 They couldn't get out of there for a few days.
 His most exciting trip was three weeks at the Yakutsk River in Siberia.
 He was always fascinated by the people of Russia in the 1960s and 70s.
 He saw women with backbreaking jobs and very few luxury items.
 They had no TVs, cars, nor phones and people would drink Vodka at night to drown their sorrows.
 He did enjoy the culture of Russia.
 He saw many plays, musicals, and the ballet, and he loved Red Square, and the "step" in the changing of the guard.

 Jim Watson and J Paul Getty (once the richest person in the world)

 Written by Steve Watson, edited by Jim Watson; 2018